JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-04-25-jetpack-compose-withconstraints.md

     FrameManager.nextFrame()
 }
 ```

+Method to trigger a composition is called `subcompose` here, following the concept of **subcomposition** explained before in the post.
+To keep it fresh:

+> Childs of `WithConstraints` are composed **during the measure step**, not like the rest of the layouts in compose.
+This is called **subcomposition**.

-In Compose, `@model` reads are automatically observed when you are inside a composition, a measure lambda like this one, or a drawing lambda. `WithConstraints` has a non so common behavior: **triggering synchronous recomposes within the measure block**.
-To avoid overlapping two model read observation logics, one of those is disabled with `ignoreModelReads {}`, so the ad-hoc recomposition does not trigger those.
+In Compose, `@model` reads are automatically observed when you are inside one of a composition, a measure lambda like this one, or a drawing lambda. `WithConstraints` triggers synchronous recompostions within the measure block, so, with the goal of avoiding overlap between two model read observation logics, one of those is disabled with `ignoreModelReads {}`, so subcomposition here does not trigger those.

 Each time `measure` is called we also need children to be measured according to the imposed constraints.